zendesk/ruby-kafka/README.md

 There are basically two different and incompatible guarantees that can be made in a message delivery system such as Kafka:

 1. _at-most-once_ delivery guarantees that a message is at most delivered to the recipient _once_.
 This is useful only if delivering the message twice carries some risk and should be avoided.
-Implicit is the fact that there's guarantee that a message will be delivered at all.
+Implicit is the fact that there's no guarantee that the message will be delivered at all.
 2. _at-least-once_ delivery guarantees that a message is delivered, but it may be delivered more than once.
-If the final recipient does de-duplication, e.g. by checking a unique message id, then it's even possible to implement _exactly-once_ delivery.
+If the final recipient de-duplicates messages, e.g. by checking a unique message id, then it's even possible to implement _exactly-once_ delivery.

 Of these two options, ruby-kafka implements the second one: when in doubt about whether a message has been delivered, a producer will try to deliver it again.
-This may be configurable in the future if concrete exactly-once use cases are discovered.

-The guarantee is made only for the synchronous producer, and boils down to this:
+The guarantee is made only for the synchronous producer and boils down to this:

 ```ruby
 producer = kafka.producer